AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Delivery and tracking {#delivery-and-tracking}

+This set of tables is linked to the **Delivery** out-of-the-box package, which enables to monitor deliveries and eventual issues encountered when messages are sent.
+For more on this, see [Monitoring deliveries](../../delivery/using/monitoring-a-delivery.md).
+For more on tracking, see [Tracking messages](../../delivery/using/about-message-tracking.md).

 ![](assets/data-model_delivery.png)

 **NmsBroadLogMsg**: This table matches the **nms:broadLogMsg** schema.
 It is an extension of the delivery log table.

 ## Campaign management {#campaign-management}

+This set of tables is linked to the **Marketing campaigns (Campaign)** out-of-the-box package, which enables to define, optimize, execute and analyze communications and marketing campaigns.
+For more on this, see [Orchestrating campaigns](../../campaign/using/designing-marketing-campaigns.md).

 ![](assets/data-model_campaign.png)